16 Personality Type Profiles and Personality Test

 ESFPs are cooperative, “here and now” people-persons that enjoy excitement and love new adventures.
 Because of their highly social nature, they are especially lively when they are the center of attention and hate being alone.
 ESFPs have a practical side that allows them to finish work efficiently and are often good problem solvers.

 ISTPs are adventurous and independent.
 They like to figure out how things work.
 They have great mechanical and technical skills.
 They live in the “here and now” which makes them adaptable and spontaneous.
 They like to keep busy and are action-oriented.
-ISTPs thrive on new and exciting situations.
+ISTPs thrive on new and exciting situations and often excel at athletics.

 ISFPs are artistic, creative, loyal and sensitive.
 They have a keen appreciation for beauty because of their highly developed senses.
 They are easy to get along with and live in the “here and now”.
 ISFPs are adaptable, caring, independent and like to contribute to the well-being of others.
 They are typically hard to get to know.